-- Q. The Company has obtained the revised credit rating from CRISIL during the year on the Banking Facilities of the Company from CRISIL AA-/Negative to CRISIL AA-/Stable. - R. As required under Part C of Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended from time to time, the Certificate from a Company Secretary in practice that none of the directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as Directors of Companies by the Board/Ministry of Corporate Affairs or any such statutory authority is given as an Annexure to this Report.
+- Q. The Company has obtained the revised credit rating from CRISIL during the year on the Banking Facilities of the Company as CRISIL AA-/Stable.
+The rating remains the same as previous year. - R. As required under Part C of Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended from time to time, the Certificate from a Company Secretary in practice that none of the directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as Directors of Companies by the Board/Ministry of Corporate Affairs or any such statutory authority is given as an Annexure to this Report.